The European Union (excluding the UK) is the third largest ecommerce market in the world, with total online retail sales of $412 billion annually.

 Many of these are owned, or have been owned, by large retail chains including Casino Group, Fnac Darty, Carrefour, Conforama and Galeries Lafayette.
 This is in contrast to the more often independent or privately-backed ecommerce companies in the US.

-Cdiscount.com is the second largest online marketplace in France with 63 million monthly visits from the country.
+Cdiscount.com is the second largest online marketplace in France with 50.5 million monthly visits from the country.
 Cdiscount.com sells a wide range of products and 92% of its traffic is from France.
-As one of the largest online marketplaces in Europe, Cdiscount.com is listed in the top ten table above.
+As one of the largest online marketplaces in Europe, Cdiscount.com is listed in the first table above.

-Fnac has the third largest online marketplace in France, with 42 million monthly visits representing 67% of its overall traffic.
-Like Cdiscount.com, Fnac sells a wide range of products and is listed in the top ten table above.
+Fnac has the fourth largest online marketplace in France, behind eBay, with 26 million monthly visits representing 65% of its overall traffic.
+Like Cdiscount.com, Fnac sells a wide range of products.

 Online marketplaces in Germany